eeroolli/Win-Android-Photo-Sync-with-SSH-and-Rsync/MY_PREFERENCES.md

 # My Programming Preferences

+## What is the problem we are trying to solve?
+- Ask questions until there is clarity.
+- Are we working on the right problem?
+- Do not forget what is the purpose.

 ## Clarity and Robustness
 - Scripts and code should be robust, clear, and maintainable.
 - Avoid fragile hacks—prefer explicit, well-documented logic, especially for file handling and parsing (e.g., use `csvtool` for CSVs, not `awk` or `read`).